tiffchuasx/lesson-css-selector-basic/readme.md

 - make the birds italic
 - make the fish underlined

-- create a new unordered ordered list add a list item for each the following plants:
+- create a new unordered list add a list item for each the following plants:

     - Dogwood Tree
     - Oak Tree